-Communicating with a minor (known or RTB), with intent to commit certain offenses
+Communicating with a minor (D knew or had reason to believe minor age), with intent to commit certain offenses.

 Aggravated Felony (AF)